Fakery-Bakery/focus-loop/docs/features/f-03-break-timer.md

 # Feature F‑03 – Break Timer
-*Last updated 26 Apr 2025 by OpenAI o3*
+*Last updated 30 Apr 2025 by Claude 3.7*

 ## 1 Overview
 Counts down a static **Break** duration once the Task Timer is paused.
 During this time, the app displays (and later plays audio for) focus prompts.